Grades, with numerical values corresponding to these letters, are recorded as follows:

 Repetition of a Course

-If a student repeats a course that may not be taken for additional credit, it is the policy of the University to count as part of a student's cumulative grade point average only the last grade received in the course, whether passing or failing, other than a grade of W. However, for purposes of grade point average calculation on course work for graduation, grades stand as recorded unless the same course is repeated at this University.
+If a student repeats a course at any institution that may not be taken for additional credit, it is the policy of the University that only the last grade received in the course will count as part of a student's cumulative grade point average, whether passing or failing, other than a grade of W. However, for purposes of grade point average calculation on course work for graduation, grades stand as recorded unless the same course is repeated at this University.

 Students who have received their first bachelor’s degree from this institution cannot repeat courses that were used to earn the first degree for purposes of grade point average calculation.